systelab/systelab-components/src/app/systelab-components/tooltip/README.md

 Use systelabTooltipHideDelay to indicate delay hiding the combo in ms. Default is 1000 ms.

 Use systelabTooltipOnFocus to indicate that the tooltip must be opened only with the hover event.
-By default is with hover and focus.
+By default the trigger value is with hover and focus.
+By default, the variable value is true.